-Minimum: Restorative Practice, Restorative Community Action,
+Minimum: Restorative Practice, Restorative Community Action, Maximum: 10 day OSS

 RULE 14.
 Dishonesty: Students shall not engage in any dishonest behavior, including, but not necessarily limited to, providing false information, forging a parent or teacher signature on school forms, attendance notes, or any other document, and shall not impersonate a parent or a teacher.